pchain-org/pchain/README.md

 ## Building the source

-Building geth requires both a Go (version 1.10 or later) and a C compiler.
+Building pchain requires both a Go (version 1.10 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run